History

 2010

-After the takeover, the colour palette will be expanded and Ara's composition and recipe will be further improved under the leadership of Wim van der Zwan, paint master of Old Holland and Edward de Beer, director of Old Holland.
-The Old Holland experts work continuously to further develop the Ara range in the modern laboratory of Old Holland Classic Colours.
-Tools such as gesso's, binders, mediums and varnishes are being introduced.
+After the takeover, the colour palette was expanded and Ara's composition and recipe further improved under the leadership of Wim van der Zwan, Old Holland paint master and Edward de Beer, director of Old Holland.
+The Old Holland experts worked continuously to further develop the Ara range in the modern laboratory of Old Holland Classic Colours.
+Auxiliary products such as gesso's, binders, mediums and varnishes were introduced.

 2015

-Added to the standard colours are a number of special colours: metallic, pearl, neon, iridescent, carborundum, and graphite colours.
+Number of special colours were added to the standard colours: metallic, pearl, neon, iridescent, carborundum, and graphite colours.
 With Ara's special colours, you can do anything as an artist.

 2020